domluna/JuliaFormatter.jl/docs/src/style.md

 ## Nesting

-Lines going over the maximum margin are split into multiple lines so thatthey fit.
+Lines going over the maximum margin are split into multiple lines such that they fit inside the margin.

+This stage mutates the `PTree` generated from *prettification*.

-Binary operations and conditionals are nested back to front.
+Most expressions are nested left to right with the exception of binary operations and conditionals which are nested right to left.

 Examples: